Miroslav Šperk

-Miroslav Šperk (born 1984) is a Paralympic athlete from the Czech Republic, competing mainly in category F56 Discus events.
+Miroslav Šperk (born 10 October 1984 in Jičín) is a Paralympic athlete from the Czech Republic, competing mainly in category F56 Discus events.

 Biography

 Miroslav competed in the shot and discus at the 2004 Summer Paralympics, winning silver in the discus throw.
 Four years later at the 2008 Summer Paralympics in Beijing, Miroslav made 5th place in the discus throw.